"You Will Not Abandon My Soul to Sheol" is a song about God's promise in Psalm 16:10 not only to his Son, the Messiah, but to us who believe in Him.

 When Jesus Christ died on the cross, this is one of the prophecies He would have known of that spoke of his coming resurrection in three days.
 That's why he told the religious leaders, "There shall be no sign given you but the sign of Jonah!"

-Jonah was submerged, in the belly of the great fish or whale, for three days.
+Jonah was submerged, in the belly of the great fish, for three days.

 Here is a closeup of page one: